Costa Rica Roadtrip - Part 1

 However, we found Costa Rica to be expensive overall, when it came to food, activities, and transportation, especially in comparison to other countries in South and Central America.
 This had a significant impact on our overall rating.
 Additionally, we didn't get to interact with or get to know many local people, they seemed less open and talkative than in some other countries we've visited.
 We also didn't come across many cultural activities or attractions during our stay.

 In our opinion, two weeks is a good length of time to explore Costa Rica.
-We'd recommend renting a car, as it provides flexibility, and Airbnb's proved to be good accommodation choices.
+We'd recommend renting a car, as it provides flexibility, and Airbnb's proved to be a good accommodation choice.

 11. My secret

-So while this travel blog will give you all those juicy details about hidden waterfalls and authentic local experiences (just not in in this particular one of Costa Rica…hust), I'll always have a soft spot for those guidebooks that get me started.
+So while this travel blog will give you all those juicy details about hidden waterfalls and authentic local experiences (just not in this particular blog of Costa Rica…hust), I'll always have a soft spot for those guidebooks that get me started.
 Sometimes you need the greatest hits album before you discover the B-sides, right?
-And if you peek at my bookshelf, you'll spot a growing rainbow of Marco Polo guides that's basically becoming my version of those souvenir magnets everyone else collects.
-And yes, I'm fully aware that each one screams "TOURIST!" louder than wearing socks with sandals, but there's something ridiculously satisfying about seeing that colorful lineup of spines.
-Each one marks another adventure, from the dog-eared Costa Rica edition to that pristine Namibia guide that's whispering "you're next!"
+And if you peek at my bookshelf, you'll spot a growing rainbow of Marco Polo guides that's basically becoming my version of those souvenir magnets everyone else collects (Marco Polo, if you are reading this - do you want to sponsor me?
+Please ❤️).
+And yes, I'm fully aware that each one screams "TOURIST!" louder than wearing socks with sandals, but there's something ridiculously satisfying about seeing that colourful lineup of spines.
+Each one marks another adventure, from the dog-eared Costa Rica edition to that pristine Namibia guide that's whispering "you're next!".

 But pretttyyyyyy pleeeaasssse still continue reading my blogs 🫢